Costs per Academic Year

 Private alternative loans provided supplement funding to help pay direct and indirect educational expenses.
 Additional information is available here.

-In order to remain eligible for assistance, financial aid recipients must meet the standards of academic progress established in accordance with federal regulations.
-Details on those requirements are available here.
+In order to remain eligible for assistance, financial aid applicants must meet standards of academic progress established in accordance with federal regulations.
+The Satisfactory Academic Progress (SAP) of aid applicants and recipients will be evaluated by the Office of Financial Assistance at the end of each semester.
+Additional information is available here.

 Bentley is pleased to recognize the service and contributions of our veterans and their families by participating in the Yellow Ribbon Program.
 Each year, Bentley offers five $4,000 awards to eligible graduate students.
 Additional information and online application are available here.